agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 - 0.1.0 has a large variance (might be a warmup issue)
 - starting from 0.4.5 the iterative improvement is minimal

-In any case we reached a solid 1Gb/s throughput in the latest version given the size of our test file.
+In any case, we reached a solid 1Gb/s throughput in the latest version given the size of our test file.

-Let's have a look at the peak memory comsumption for 0.4.7 using [Heaptrack](https://github.com/KDE/heaptrack).
+Let's have a look at the peak memory consumption for 0.4.7 using [Heaptrack](https://github.com/KDE/heaptrack).

 ```bash
 heaptrack ./hprof-slurp-0.4.7 -i pets.bin